Madahva/My-learning-area/Notes/Front-end/4) React/Advanced Concepts.md

 A **key** is a special string attribute you need to include when creating arrays of elements.
 Keys help React identify which **items** have changed, are added, or are removed.
 Keys should be given to the elements inside an array to give the elements a stable identity.

 Keys only need to be **unique** among sibling elements in the same array.
 They don’t need to be unique across the whole application or even a single component.

+ You cannot use the word `key` for any other purpose.

 ---